Menu

 print(f"[{msg.name}]: {msg.content[:100]}")

-The supervisor routes to the translator first, then the summarizer.
-Each agent has one tool, one job.
+The supervisor sends the text to the translator, then passes the result to the summarizer.
+Each agent has one tool and one task.

 Complete Code